Quickstart#

 )

-print(f"Loaded {cm.chromosome1} at {cm.resolution}bp resolution.")
+print(f"Loaded {cm.chromosome1} at {cm.bin_size_bp} bp resolution.")

-2. Accessing the Data
+2. Accessing the Data#

-# As a Pandas DataFrame (COO format: bin1_id, bin2_id, count)
+# As a Pandas DataFrame (long-form COO: row_ids, col_ids, counts)

-df = cm.to_dataframe()
+df = cm_to_dataframe(cm)

 print(df.head())

-# As a SciPy Sparse Matrix (CSR)
+# As a SciPy COO sparse matrix

-3. High-Performance Filtering
+3. High-Performance Filtering#

 Gunz-CM provides optimized filters for cleaning your data before analysis: